Numbers 8 – Lighting of the Lamps, the Levites Cleansed for Service

 2. (8-15) The dedication of the Levites through sacrifice.

 a.
-Then let them take a young bull with its grain offering: As a bull is sacrificed, the children of Israel lay their hands on the Levites, to bless them and pray for their dedication before the Lord.
-It would be clear both the Levites and the nation that the Levites were servants of both the Lord and the nation.
+Then let them take a young bull with its grain offering: As a bull is sacrificed, the children of Israel lay their hands on the Levites, to bless them and pray for their dedication before the LORD.
+It would be clear to both the Levites and the nation that the Levites were servants of both the LORD and the nation.

 b.
 After that the Levites shall go in to service the tabernacle of meeting: Real ministry isn’t all about dedication ceremonies; it is about doing the work.
 After the dedication, it was time to get busy!